Jalakbar

-Jalakbar (جل اكبر, also Romanized as Jalākbar; also known as Chalageh, Chalakbar, Jalagbar, Jalakbarī, and Jalaqeh) is a village in Kuhpayeh Rural District, Nowbaran District, Saveh County, Markazi Province, Iran.
-At the 2006 census, its population was 155, in 76 families.
+Jalakbar (جل اكبر) (Note: Also romanized as Jalākbar; also known as Chalageh, Chalakbar, Jalagbar, Jalakbarī, and Jalaqeh) is a village in Kuhpayeh Rural District of Nowbaran District in Saveh County, Markazi province, Iran.

+Demographics

+Population

+At the time of the 2006 National Census, the village's population was 155 in 76 households.
+The following census in 2011 counted 168 people in 91 households.
+The 2016 census measured the population of the village as 214 people in 97 households.